AHCJ 305 Infectious Disease and the Health

 I: One six-week assignment to be completed during the Spring Quarter.

 II, III: Two six-week assignments to be completed during the second Summer Quarter in affiliated clinical facility.
 Students will be exposed to a variety of clinical settings (forty clock hours per week of supervised clinical experience).
-The combined total of twenty weeks of clinical experience prepares the student for entry-level performance.
+The combined total of eighteen weeks of clinical experience prepares the student for entry-level performance.

 PTAS 299 Directed Study (1-4)